stantanev/oci_convert_excel2csv/README.md

   `fn invoke stv_FN_Demo convertexcelfiles < request2.json`

  Limitation:
- - multiple worksheets are not supported
+ - Multiple worksheets are not supported.
+Function will only read the first worksheet

 **Oracle Integration (OIC) Artefacts**